rcswex/SpatialArray/README.md

 Why does the programming world need this extra temporary storage when the physical world doesn't?
 This is the problem the SpatialArray Quark attempts to solve.
 By simulating the intuitive nature of physical world exchanges, SpatialArray provides a way to conceptually swap variables without temporary variables.

-This is a new spatial array structure designed for SuperCollider, focused on implementing value exchange operations without using temporary variables.

 ## Installation

 Copy the `SpatialArray.sc` file to your SuperCollider extensions directory: